rsaarelm/tt/README.md

     stack build
     stack install

+If you are using [NixOS Linux](https://nixos.org/), you can install tt as a local package by doing

+    nix-env -f default.nix -i tt

 ## TODO items

 Tt is not a complete todo application.
 You are assumed to use a text editor or